Skip to content

 W

 WebSocket hub.
 The kernel's real-time fanout.
-Tenants and channels are first-class; addons emit, clients subscribe via useDynamicQuery and friends.
+Tenants and channels are first-class; addons emit, and @asteby/metacore-websocket / the runtime hooks subscribe so <DynamicTable> invalidates on change.

 See also